GeyserMC/GeyserWiki/_docs/geyser/custom-blocks.md

                         - Type: `boolean`
                             - Default: `false`
                             - Description: Whether a unit cube is to be used with tessellation.
+                    - `creative_category`:
+                        - Type: `string`
+                            - Default: `building_blocks`
+                            - Description: The creative category to place the block in.
+                            - Range: See [Creative Categories](https://wiki.bedrock.dev/documentation/creative-categories.html#list-of-creative-categories) on the Bedrock Wiki.
+                    - `creative_group`:
+                        - Type: `string`
+                            - Default: none
+                            - Description: The creative group to place the block in.
+                            - Range: See [Creative Tabs](https://wiki.bedrock.dev/documentation/creative-categories.html#list-of-creative-tabs) on the Bedrock Wiki.
+                    - `included_in_creative_inventory`:
+                        - Type: `boolean`
+                            - Default: `true`
+                            - Description: Whether the block is included in the creative inventory.
                     - `only_override_states`:
                         - Type: `boolean`
                             - Default: `false`